Berkeley Road railway station: History

-Berkeley Road, like Stonehouse to the north and Mangotsfield to the south, was considered one of the more important stations on the Bristol and Gloucester line and some long-distance trains called there.
+Berkeley Road was considered one of the more important stations on the Bristol and Gloucester line and some long-distance trains called there.
 The Sharpness branch, however, became less important and was reduced to single track in the 1930s.
-Damage to the Severn railway bridge in 1960 led the branch to cease being a through-route and passenger services were withdrawn in November 1964, though it remains open for some goods traffic.
+Damage to the Severn railway bridge in 1960 led the branch to cease being a through-route and passenger services were withdrawn in November 1964, though it remained open for some goods traffic.